xiaolai/regular-investing-in-box/docs/en/README.md

 ### 4.2 Don't Be Your Own Worst Enemy

-With more and more evidence showing how unreliable we are, there is an old saying that has become a tenet for many people:
+With more and more evidence showing how unreliable we are, there is an old saying that has become an article of faith for many people:

 >You are your own worst enemy.